firozss31/device-lab/res/common/help/[en]-ADB-Keys.md

 # ADB Keys

-By providing to STF your **Public ADB Key**, you will be able to use the any device at any time from `adb connect`, even without needing to open STF at all.
+By providing to DeviceLab your **Public ADB Key**, you will be able to use the any device at any time from `adb connect`, even without needing to open DeviceLab at all.

 This is very useful for **automation tasks** (like running *functional tests over multiple Android devices*).